Parenting a restless and impulsive child can be extremely challenging, and it is not always easy to know where to turn for help.

 In this state of overwhelm, the child’s survival instinct kicks in, shifting them to an automatic flight/fright or shutdown response.
 Restlessness often escalates as their anxiety increases.
 Their ability to take in and process sensory information is further impaired.

 As a result, the child struggles to stay present, and “pay attention”.
-An authority figure in the room may react in frustration, inadvertently increasing the child’s restlessness and anxiety.
+An authority figure in the room may react in frustration, inadvertently triggering the child’s fears, increasing their restlessness and anxiety.

 The child is not choosing to be annoying.
 Rather, we can view the behaviour as a “cry for help”.
 It is telling us a story.
 Rather than asking the child to “try harder”, we need to understand the “why” of the behaviour.